arangodb/arangodb-tinkerpop-provider/README.md

 - It allows multiple vertex collections and multiple edge collections
 - It partitions the data in a finer way
 - It allows indexing and sharding collections independently
-- It can match pre-existing database graph structures
+- It is more flexible to match pre-existing database graph structures

 But on the other side has the following constraints: